Program Merge Conflict Resolution via Neural Transformers: Evaluation

+We also compared \thistool{} to state of the art structured and semi-structured merge tools.
+Since both \jdime{} and \jsfstmerge{} are language-specific, to compare against \thistool{}, we use our dataset's corresponding language-specific subset of conflicts (leading to slightly different results for \thistool{} on Java and JavaScript).

-As can be seen from Tab.~\ref{tab:jdime_comparison}, \jsfstmerge{} is only able to produce a resolution for 22.8\% of conflicts, and the produced resolution is correct only 15.8\% of the time.
-This is in line with the conclusions of the creators of \jsfstmerge{} that semi-structured merge approaches may not be as advantageous for dynamic scripting languages~\cite{tavares2019javascript}.
+As can be seen from Tab.~\ref{tab:baselines_right}, \jsfstmerge{} only produces a resolution for 22.8\% of conflicts and when a resolution is produced by \jsfstmerge{}, it is only correct 15.8\% of the time, yielding a total accuracy of 3.6\%.
+This is in line with the conclusions of the creators of \jsfstmerge{} that semi-structured merge approaches may not be as advantageous for dynamic scripting languages~\citep{tavares2019javascript}.
 Because \jsfstmerge{} may produce reformatted code, we manually examined cases where a resolution was produced but did not match the user resolution (our oracle).
 If the produced resolution was semantically equivalent to the user resolution, we classified it as correct.